As you can tell our family LOVES Walt Disney World but we hate waiting in line.

 Bonus — some of the outdoor rides are amazingly beautiful at night and riding them at this time changes the whole ride experience.

-Early Morning Magic takes place on select Sundays and Tuesdays in Fantasyland at Magic Kingdom Park and on select Mondays, Wednesdays and Fridays in Toy Story Land at Disney’s Hollywood Studios.
-The cost of this limited entry first access experience is $79 for ages 10 and up and $69 for ages 3-9 plus regular theme park admission.
+Early Morning Magic takes place on select days in Fantasyland at Magic Kingdom Park.
+The cost of this limited entry first access experience is $89 for ages 10 and up and $79 for ages 3-9 plus regular theme park admission.